 We will be able to protect our proprietary technologies from unauthorized use by third-parties only to the extent that such proprietary rights are covered by valid and enforceable patents or are effectively maintained as trade secrets.
-Any non-confidential disclosure to or misappropriation by third-parties of our confidential or proprietary information could enable competitors to quickly duplicate or surpass our technologies, we file, prosecute and maintain international and other national patent applications covering such technologies, including in the United States, Europe, China, and other jurisdictions.
+Any non-confidential disclosure to or misappropriation by third-parties of our confidential or proprietary information could enable competitors to quickly duplicate or surpass our technological achievements, thus eroding our competitive position in our market.
+Where we elect to pursue patent protection on our proprietary technologies, we file, prosecute and maintain international and other national patent applications covering such technologies, including in the United States, Europe, China, and other jurisdictions.

-As of December 31, 2022, 42 patents have been issued to us in the United States, 19 of which are directed to our TransCon technologies, seven of which are directed to TransCon hGH and seven of which are directed to TransCon CNP.
-In addition, as of December 31, 2022, we have over 238 issued patents in jurisdictions outside of the United States, at least 102 of which are directed to our TransCon technologies, and 85 of which are directed to TransCon hGH and/or our other product candidates.
+As of December 31, 2023, 51 patents have been issued to us in the United States, 21 of which are directed to our TransCon technologies, nine of which are directed to TransCon hGH, seven of which are directed to TransCon CNP, one of which is directed to a combination of TransCon hGH and TransCon CNP, three of which are directed to TransCon PTH and nine of which are directed to the TransCon hGH autoinjector.
+In addition, as of December 31, 2023, we have over 270 issued patents in jurisdictions outside of the United States, at least 84 of which are directed to our TransCon technologies, and 129 of which are directed to TransCon hGH and/or our other product candidates.
 For additional information, see "Item 4 B. Information on the Company - Business Overview - Intellectual Property."
 We are not aware of any challenge to our issued patents, in the United States, Europe or in any other jurisdiction.

 The patent application process, also known as patent prosecution, is expensive and time-consuming, and we and our current or future licensors and licensees may not be able to prepare, file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 It is also possible that we or our current licensors, or any future licensors or licensees, will fail to identify patentable aspects of inventions made in the course of development and commercialization activities before it is too late to obtain patent protection on them.
 Therefore, these and any of our patents and applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
-It is possible that defects of form in the preparation or filing of our patents or patent applications may exist, or may arise in the future, for example with respect to proper priority claims, inventorship, although we are unaware of any such defects.
+It is possible that defects of form in the preparation or filing of our patents or patent applications may exist, or may arise in the future, for example with respect to proper priority claims or inventorship, although we are unaware of any such defects.
 If we or our current licensors or licensees, or any future licensors or licensees, fail to establish, maintain or protect such patents and other intellectual property rights, including due to the impact of the COVID-19 pandemic on our or our licensors' business operations, such rights may be reduced or eliminated.
 If our current licensors or licensees, or any future licensors or licensees, are not fully cooperative or disagree with us as to the prosecution, maintenance or enforcement of any patent rights, such patent rights could be compromised.
-If there are material defects in the form or preparation of our patents or patent applications, such patents or applications may be invalid and unenforceable.
+If there are material defects in the form or preparation of our patents or patent applications, such patents or patent applications may be invalid and unenforceable.
 Any of these outcomes could impair our ability to prevent competition from third-parties, which may harm our business.